 I questioned myself, was worried what other people thought and was afraid to ask anyone for help.

-I wish I could go back and do that day over as the confident person that I am now, not the wannabe confident person that I was pretending to be!
+I wish I could go back and do that day over as the confident person that I am now, NOT the person I was pretending to be.

 Let me explain.